picimako/SudokU/README.md

 # SudokU

 SudokU is basically a Sudoku game where you can solve Sudoku exercises.
-It is a hugely refactored version of one of my college projects.
+It is a refactored version of one of my college projects.

 It can create and meanwhile solve different types of exercises:
 - Simple sudoku